A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 - **Char.
 Swap:** Just like in [BuddyEx](https://mb.srb2.org/threads/buddyex.30566/), use Weapon Next. or Weapon Prev. to swap between heroes in a flashy fashion!

 - **Dummy:** The new guy, Dummy, serves as a copy of Sonic.
 His purpose, is well, techinical difficulties (literally).
 But us adding him as a feature is a unique perk for you for many reasons!
-First and foremost, you can prank your friends with this seemingly mysterious character.
+First and foremost, you can prank your friends with this seemingly mysterious character!

 _________